Interact with AI agents

 - Agent router

-Choose a specific agent when you have a structured scenario, such as triggering an agent from an automation.
-This approach works best when you know exactly which agent has the expertise needed for your task.
+Choose a specific agent when you have a structured scenario, such as triggering an agent from an automation or using an AI widget.
+This approach works best when you know exactly which agent has the expertise needed for your task, or when the interaction method requires you to select a specific agent.

 - Widget